EOSDIS SIPS and their Role Ensuring Consistent Long-Term Global Observations of Atmospheric Ozone

 Stratospheric ozone (O3) absorbs incoming solar ultraviolet (UV) radiation.
 While atmospheric ozone is beneficial, ozone at ground level is considered a pollutant, and can damage vegetation and harm health.
 Monitoring atmospheric ozone is not only crucial to safeguarding life on Earth, but also a job perfectly suited for instruments aboard Earth observing satellites.

-NASA efforts to establish a consistent, long-term ozone data collection began with the Total Ozone Mapping Spectrometer (TOMS) program.
+NASA efforts to establish a consistent, long-term ozone data collection began with NASA's Total Ozone Mapping Spectrometer (TOMS) program.
 Starting in 1978 with the launch of the first TOMS instrument aboard the joint NASA/National Oceanic and Atmospheric Administration (NOAA) Nimbus-7 spacecraft and concluding in 2007 with the decommissioning of the last of the three TOMS instruments aboard the NASA TOMS-Earth Probe spacecraft, the daily TOMS data gave scientists their first opportunity to study ongoing changes in the ozone layer.

-Two principal current satellite-based ozone-observing instruments are the Ozone Monitoring Instrument (OMI), which is aboard NASA’s Aura satellite) and the Ozone Mapping and Profiler Suite (OMPS, which is aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership, or Suomi-NPP, satellite).
+Two principal current satellite-based ozone-observing instruments are the Ozone Monitoring Instrument (OMI), which is aboard NASA’s Aura satellite) and the Ozone Mapping and Profiler Suite (OMPS),which is aboard the joint NASA/NOAA Suomi National Polar-orbiting Partnership (Suomi-NPP) satellite.
 The OMI and OMPS SIPS are responsible for processing data from these instruments into numerous data products, and are both located at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 A second OMPS instrument is aboard the recently-launched NOAA-20 satellite.
 Data from this second OMPS instrument that are consistent with the long-term NASA ozone record are expected to be publically available later this year.